bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-group.md

-**Note:** When using `BInputGroup`, `BFormFile`, `BFormRadioGroup`, `BFormRadio`, `BFormCheckboxGroup` or `BFormCheckbox` inside a `BFormGroup`, setting an invalid (or valid) `state` on the `input` alone will **not** trigger the invalid (or valid) feedback to show (due to limitations with the new Bootstrap v4 validation CSS).
+**Note:** When using `BInputGroup`, `BFormFile`, `BFormRadioGroup`, `BFormRadio`, `BFormCheckboxGroup` or `BFormCheckbox` inside a `BFormGroup`, setting an invalid (or valid) `state` on the `input` alone will **not** trigger the invalid (or valid) feedback to show (due to limitations with the Bootstrap 5 validation CSS).
 To get around this, **you must also** set the invalid/valid `state` on `BFormGroup`.
 Native browser validation will **not** trigger the invalid feedback to show when using one of the above-mentioned form controls.

 ## Floating labels

-BFormGroup supports the new and fancy [Floating labels](https://getbootstrap.com/docs/5.3/forms/floating-labels/) feature of Bootstrap 5.
+BFormGroup supports the new [Floating labels](https://getbootstrap.com/docs/5.3/forms/floating-labels/) feature of Bootstrap 5.

 You can make a floating label by setting the property `floating` to true and specify a placeholder on the `BFormInput`.